fabmob/e-mission-docs/docs/install/deploying_your_own_server_to_production.md

 ```

 #### Configuring the phone app ####
 The connection settings on the phone are at `www/json/connectionConfig.json`.
-The sample file (`connectionConfig.production.json.sample`) should be filled in with the URL of the production server and the auth method from [Configuring Authentication](#configuring-authentication)
+The sample file (`connectionConfig.production.json.sample`) should be filled in with the URL of the production server and the auth method from [Configuring authentication](#configuring-authentication)

-Note, you should also cutomize your client-app with a custom server: [Create a new custom client](../e-mission-phone/create_a_new_custom_client.md).
+Note, you should also cutomize your client-app with a custom server: [Create a new custom client](../dev/front/create_a_new_custom_client.md).
 Currently, the aggregate related URLs (heatmap, metrics tab) are hardcoded.
 They need to be changed to your server URL in:

 - `www/js/heatmap.js`